DeNetDM: Debiasing by Network Depth Modulation: Debiasing by Network Depth Modulation

-In response to the observations to be discussed in \cref{sec:linear_decodability_analysis} regarding linear decodability, we introduce DeNetDM, a debiasing approach centered on network depth modulation.
-Our training process comprises two stages: initially, a deep and shallow network pair is trained using a training paradigm that originates from Products of Experts \cite{Hinton:02}, yielding both biased and debiased models, which is detailed in \cref{sec:poe_training}.
+First, we theoretically justify that the deeper models are more inclined to learn spurious correlations compared to shallow networks, as discussed in \cref{sec:theory}.
+We then provide empirical evidence to support our theoretical claims by utilizing feature decodability, detailed in \cref{sec:linear_decodability_analysis}.
+Based on these, we introduce DeNetDM, a debiasing approach centered on network depth modulation.
+Our training process comprises two stages: initially, a deep and shallow network pair is trained using a training paradigm that originates from Products of Experts \citep{Hinton:02}, yielding both biased and debiased models, which is detailed in \cref{sec:poe_training}.
 Subsequently, recognizing the limitations of the shallow debiased model in capturing core feature complexities due to its depth, we proceed to train a target debiased model, ensuring it possesses the same or higher depth compared to the deep biased model.
 This phase leverages information acquired from the biased and debiased models in the previous step, as elaborated in \cref{sec:target_debiased_training}.
-An illustration of the proposed approach is provided in \cref{fig:block_diagram}.
+An illustration of DeNetDM is provided in \cref{fig:block_diagram}.

+\myparagraph{Notations:} We operate on a dataset $X$, where a fraction of the data points, denoted with $X_a$, are bias-aligned and the remaining points, denoted with $X_c$, are bias conflicting.
+Let $\phi: X \to \mathbb{R}^n$ be an encoder that produces an embedding $z \in \mathbb{R}^n$ for an input $x \in X$.
+We denote the effective rank \citep{roy2007effrank} of a matrix $A$ as $\rho(A)$, which gives us a continuous notion of the size of the span (rank) of $A$, a quantity that is maximized under equally distributed singular values, and minimized when a single singular value dominates over the rest \citep{huh2023simplicitybias}.
+Let $B$ and $C$ be the set of bias and core attributes respectively, both with strictly positive ranks, defining bases that are orthogonal to each other, \ie, $B \perp C$.
+A summary of notations is provided in \cref{sec:notations}.